Last updated: 26th November 2021

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will get your express opt-in consent before we use your data for such purposes or share your personal data with any third parties for such purposes, but you can exercise your right to prevent such processing by contacting us at the Company Address, via email at email@example.com, or by unsubscribing using the links contained in the marketing emails.

 We will notify you and any applicable regulator of a breach of your personal data when we are legally required to do so.

-Any changes we may make to our Privacy & Cookie Policies in the future will be posted on this page and, where appropriate, notified to you by email.
+Any changes we may make to our Privacy & Cookie Policies in the future will be posted on this page and, where appropriate, notified to you by email or via our app.
 You will be deemed to have accepted the terms of the updated Privacy & Cookie Policies on your first use of the Site or App following the alterations.
 Please check back frequently to see any updates or changes to our Privacy & Cookie Policies.